and the calm is deep where the quiet waters flow

 Wei Wuxian brought the bamboo flute to his lips and breathed into it the shrillest, most uncomfortable sound he could.

-“This omega,” Wei Wuxian said once silence had been established, “is not going anywhere with any of you.
+“This kunze,” Wei Wuxian said with disdain once silence had been established, “is not going anywhere with any of you.
 In fact, he is more than tired of all of your faces.
 Feel free to battle it out while he looks for somewhere warm to sleep, if you so desperately want to.”

 “Mo Xuanyu,” Jin Ling exclaimed, “don’t think you can just run away.”